volantis-x/volantis-x.github.io/source/faqs/index.md

 ## The style is messy after turning off the CDN

--Please go to the "Start" page of the document to check whether the necessary dependencies are installed.
+- Please go to the "Start" page of the document to check whether the necessary dependencies are installed.

 ## Search is not available

--Please go to the "Start" page of the document to check whether the necessary dependencies are installed.
+- Please go to the "Start" page of the document to check whether the necessary dependencies are installed.
--Check the root directory configuration file for conflicts with `search` fields.
+- Check the root directory configuration file for conflicts with `search` fields.
--If the problem cannot be found in the above two steps, please download the sample source code for comparison.
+- If the problem cannot be found in the above two steps, please download the sample source code for comparison.

 ## The search result link is incorrect